Does Staying OSHA Compliant Really Keep a Company Lean?

 But not well.

 The subsequent fines, higher risks caused by workplace hazards, and mistreatment of workers become very real consequences.
-All of which will negatively impact the company's productivity and the employees' sense of self value.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+All of which will negatively impact the company's productivity and the employees' sense of self value.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.